-The Department of Computer Science offers graduate programs leading to the degree of Master of Science, the professional degree of Computer Systems Engineer, the degree of Doctor of Engineering Science and the degree of Doctor of Philosophy.
+The Department of Computer Science offers graduate programs leading to the degree of Master of Science, the degree of Doctor of Engineering Science and the degree of Doctor of Philosophy.
 Both the Aptitude Test and Advanced Tests of the Graduate Record Examination are required for admission to the department's graduate programs.
 Applicants for September admission should take the Graduate Record Examinations by October of the preceding year; if possible.
 Applicants for January admission should take them by September of the preceding year.
 Please check the Admissions page for information on the application deadlines.

 The course requirements in all programs are flexible, and each student is urged to design his or her own program under the guidance of a faculty advisor.
 The student's program should focus on a particular field of computer science.
 Among the fields of graduate study in computer science are expert systems, natural language processing, computer vision, robotics, analysis of algorithms, computational complexity, information-based complexity, combinatorial optimization, computer networks, databases, parallel programming and architectures, computer graphics, image processing, software development environments, object-oriented languages.